Jubilee River: In use

 The watercourse was designed to look like a natural river; its banks have artificially constructed wildlife habitats intended to replace those lost from the banks of the Thames during urban expansion in the 19th and 20th centuries.
 During construction 38 ha of reed beds and 5 ha of wet woodland were laid down and about 250,000 trees were planted.

 The river is well used by walkers, runners, swimmers, canoeists, wildlife enthusiasts and cyclists: a footpath combined with National Cycle Route 61 runs along virtually its entire length.
 A wide variety of bird life can be seen along the river, including green woodpeckers, cormorants, lapwing and red kites.

-During flooding in the early months of 2014, some residents of Ham Island (in Old Windsor) and Wraysbury said that the Jubilee River had increased the height of the flooded Thames in those villages which, along with much of the river upstream of London, saw water levels unprecedented since 1947.
+During flooding in the early months of 2014, some residents of Ham Island (in Old Windsor) and Wraysbury said that the Jubilee River had increased the height of the flooded Thames in those places which, along with much of the river upstream of London, saw water levels not seen since 1947.
 Wraysbury had also suffered significant flooding in 2003.
-The Environment Agency in the 2010s is undertaking a widening and dredging programme of Thames works to assist with downstream flows.
+The Environment Agency in the 2010s undertook a widening and dredging programme of Thames works to assist with downstream flows.